thomaswoehlke/covid19python/BACKLOG.md

 * Fixed #70 load package.json from Bootstrap-Template sb-admin-angular into statics
 * Fixed #67 implement Flask-Login (wontfix)
 * Issue #159 merge Branch ISSUE_66_ATTEMPT_01 to master
+* Fixed #71 add python modules to requirements.txt for User Login, Authentication and Autorisation
+* Fixed #72 add python modules to requirements.txt for Ajax and other JS Features
+* Fixed #73 add python modules to requirements.txt for further research and development
+* Fixed #74 add Tasks to WHO Tasks Html
+* Fixed #78 add PlantUML
+* Fixed #79 add Gaphor UML (wonfix)
+* Fixed #80 rename WhoXYImport to WhoImport
+* Fixed #81 change tablename from who_global_data_import to who_import
+* Fixed #84 rename tablename from who_global_data to who_data
+* Fixed #85 rename WhoData to WhoData
+* Fixed #86 rename VaccinationDataXY to VaccinationData
+* Fixed #89 change tablename from vaccination_germany_timeline_import to vaccination_import
+* Fixed #75 add Tasks to Europe Tasks Html
+* Fixed #76 add Tasks to Vaccination Tasks Html
+* Fixed #77 add Tasks to RKI Tasks Html
+* Fixed #124 rename RkiXXZBundeslaender to RkiBundeslaender
+* Fixed #162 rename table vaccination_germany_timeline into vaccination_data
+* Fixed #130 remove RkiGermanyDataImportTable

 ### 0.0.15 Release
+* -------------------------------------
+* -------------------------------------
 * Issue #39 SQLalchemy instead of SQL: AllModelClasses.remove_all()
 * Issue #40 SQLalchemy instead of SQL: EuropeImport.get_date_rep()
 * Issue #41 SQLalchemy instead of SQL: EuropeImport.get_countries_of_continent()
 * Issue #42 SQLalchemy instead of SQL: WhoImport.get_new_dates_as_array()
-* Issue #71 add python modules to requirements.txt for User Login, Authentication and Autorisation
-* Issue #72 add python modules to requirements.txt for Ajax and other JS Features
-* Issue #73 add python modules to requirements.txt for further research and development
-* Issue #74 add Tasks to WHO Tasks Html
-* Issue #75 add Tasks to Europe Tasks Html
-* Issue #76 add Tasks to Vaccination Tasks Html
-* Issue #77 add Tasks to RKI Tasks Html
-* Issue #78 add PlantUML
-* Issue #79 add Gaphor UML
-* Issue #80 rename WhoImport to WhoImport
-* Issue #81 change tablename from who_global_data_import to who_import
-* Issue #82 BUG: change to ORM ClassHierarchy
 * Issue #83 SQLalchemy instead of SQL in WhoImport.get_new_dates_as_array
+* Issue #107 SQLalchemy instead of SQL in: EuropeImport.get_countries_of_continent
+* Issue #109 SQLalchemy instead of SQL in: EuropeImport.get_date_rep
+* Issue #110 SQLalchemy instead of SQL in: EuropeImport.get_continent
+* -------------------------------------
+* Issue #82 change to ORM ClassHierarchy
+* Issue #108 change to ORM ClassHierarchy in: EuropeImport.get_countries_of_continent
-* Issue #84 rename tablename from who_global_data to who_data
+* Issue #129 change to ORM ClassHierarchy in: RkiLandkreiseImport.get_new_dates_as_array
-* Issue #85 rename WhoData to WhoData
+* Issue #131 change to ORM ClassHierarchy in: RkiGermanyDataImportTable.get_new_dates_as_array
-* Fixed #86 rename VaccinationData to Vaccination
+* -------------------------------------
 * Issue #87 change to: Vaccination.datum many to one VaccinationDateReported
+* Issue #90 refactor VaccinationService to new method scheme introduced 07.02.2021 s* Issue #98 refactor VaccinationServiceDownload to new method scheme introduced 07.02.2021
-* Issue #89 change tablename from vaccination_germany_timeline_import to vaccination_import
+* Issue #99 refactor VaccinationServiceImport to new method scheme introduced 07.02.2021
-* Issue #90 refactor VaccinationService to new method scheme introduced 07.02.2021
+* Issue #100 refactor VaccinationsServiceUpdate to new method scheme introduced 07.02.2021
 * Issue #91 implement VaccinationService.run_download_only
 * Issue #92 implement VaccinationService.run_import_only
 * Issue #93 implement VaccinationService.run_update_dimension_tables_only